BatGap Logo

 Rick: What happened when you slept at night?

 David: Well, that was kind of interesting, actually.
-At first, you’re, basically that witness stays through waking, dreaming, and deep sleep.
-And so, at first, I’m dreaming, and I start manipulating the dreams and that kind of stuff.
+Basically, that witness stays through waking, dreaming, and deep sleep.
+At first, I’m dreaming, and I start manipulating the dreams and that kind of stuff.

 Rick: Lucid dreaming?

 David: Yeah, kind of like lucid dreaming.
-And then, going into deep sleep, watching the body fall asleep and become like this immovable lump, and just basically being hyper-vigilant for a few days, over-observing and that.
-And then I realized that if I was observing the mind sleeping, the mind was [actually] still awake.
+Then, going into deep sleep, watching the body fall asleep and become this immovable lump, and just basically being hypervigilant for a few days, over-observing and all that.
+Then I realized that if I was observing the mind sleeping, the mind was actually still awake.

 Rick: Which is the question I was about to ask.
 You said that.